aws/aws-eks-best-practices/content/reliability/docs/application.md

  5   root 0:00 python app.py
 ```

-In this example, the shell script receives `SIGTERM`, the main process, which happens to be a Python application in this example, doesn’t get a `SIGTERM` signal.
+In this example, the shell script receives `SIGTERM`, the main process, which happens to be a Python application in this example, doesn't get a `SIGTERM` signal.
 When the Pod is terminated, the Python application will be killed abruptly.
 This can be remediated by changing the [`ENTRYPOINT`](https://docs.docker.com/engine/reference/builder/#entrypoint) of the container to launch the Python application.
 Alternatively, you can use a tool like [dumb-init](https://github.com/Yelp/dumb-init) to ensure that your application can handle signals.

 You can also use [Container hooks](https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/#container-hooks) to execute a script or an HTTP request at container start or stop.
 The `PreStop` hook action runs before the container receives a `SIGTERM` signal and must complete before this signal is sent.
 The `terminationGracePeriodSeconds` value applies from when the `PreStop` hook action begins executing, not when the `SIGTERM` signal is sent.